 Our Record of Achievement Built on Values ~ and Hard Work

-The Centre for Corporate & Public Governance, now The Finlay Centre for Corporate& Public Governance, has been illuminating the evolution of private enterprise and public trust for more than four decades.
+The Centre for Corporate & Public Governance, now The Finlay Centre for Corporate & Public Governance, has been illuminating the evolution of private enterprise and public trust for more than four decades.
 It is North America’s first fully independent think tank dedicated to advancing higher standards of ethics, transparency and accountability in major corporations and public institutions.
 It is the oldest continuously cited influencer on modern boardroom practices and the attributes of institutional trust.
 The Finlay Centre was founded by J. Richard Finlay, one of the world’s most prescient voices for sound boardroom practices, sanity in CEO pay and the ethical responsibilities of trusted leaders.

 Groundbreaking firsts

-Widely recognized for its contributions to landmark legislative and regulatory reforms, The Finlay Centre was the first organization of its kind to testify before hearings of the Toronto Stock Exchange in 1993 and 1994, at various regulatory reviews in the investment industry, at the banking committee of the Senate of Canada in 1993, 1994 and 2002 and at several committees of the House of Commons, which led to the passage of Canada’s first lobbying legislation.
+Widely recognized for our contributions to landmark legislative and regulatory reforms, The Finlay Centre was the first organization of its kind to testify before hearings of the Toronto Stock Exchange in 1993 and 1994, at various regulatory reviews in the investment industry, at the banking committee of the Senate of Canada in 1993, 1994 and 2002 and at several committees of the House of Commons, which led to the passage of Canada’s first lobbying legislation.
 The Finlay Centre has also made groundbreaking submissions to the New York Stock Exchange and to the Banking Committee of the US Senate in advance of passage of the Sarbanes-Oxley Act of 2002.

 Many of today’s boardroom practices were first given voice by The Finlay Centre

-The Finlay Centre has spotlighted shortcomings in the governance and accountability of the New York Stock Exchange, the New York Federal Reserve, the TSX, the Ontario Securities Commission and conflict rules pertaining to investment analysts.
+The Finlay Centre has spotlighted shortcomings in the governance and accountability of the New York Stock Exchange, the New York Federal Reserve, the TSX, the Ontario Securities Commission and in conflict rules pertaining to investment analysts.
 In recent years, we have focused on improvement opportunities in municipal governance and with public boards, commissions, agencies and adjudicative tribunals.
-Too often these bodies give the illusion of public participation and access to information while effectively thwarting them with complicated bureaucratic machinery that make them impenetrable to ordinary stakeholders and everyday actors.
+Too often, these bodies give the illusion of public participation and access to information while effectively thwarting both with complicated bureaucratic machinery that make them impenetrable to ordinary stakeholders and everyday actors.

 Uncanny prescience